-Reading Committee http://gap.stanford.edu/4-8.html
+Reading Committee

+https://gap.stanford.edu/handbooks/gap-handbook/chapter-4/subchapter-8/page-4-8-1

 Submission of an approved doctoral dissertation to the department and the Committee on Graduate Studies is required for the Ph.D., Ed.D., and J.S.D. degrees.
 The doctoral dissertation is expected to be an original contribution to scholarship or scientific knowledge, to exemplify the highest standards of the discipline, and to be of lasting value to the intellectual community.
 Every doctoral dissertation is read and approved by members of the Stanford faculty to ensure that standards for departmental and university quality are met.
 Standards for professional presentation of doctoral work have been established by the Committee on Graduate Studies.
 Click on the link above for detailed policy information regarding Doctoral Dissertation Reading Committees.
+The reading committee, as proposed by the student and agreed to by the prospective members, is endorsed by the Chair of the major department on the Doctoral Dissertation Reading Committee form.